Joel Stobbe – Artistic Director & Conductor of Senior Orchestra

 Andrea was born and raised in Surrey, daughter of classical violinist, conductor and teacher Lucille Lewis.

-Andrea completed her Bachelor Degree of Music in 1995 from the University of Victoria where she studied with the first violinist from the Lafayette String Quartet, Ann Elliott-Goldschmid.
+Andrea completed her Bachelor’s Degree in Music in 1995 from the University of Victoria where she studied with the first violinist from the Lafayette String Quartet, Ann Elliott-Goldschmid.
 She also completed the Suzuki Education course at Western Washington University with internationally recognized Suzuki pedagogue William Starr.

 Andrea left her touring position with the birth of her son and returned to Surrey accepting a position teaching at the Langley Community Music School in 2008 where she presently coaches group classes and teaches private violin lessons.